webdriverio/expense-action/README.md

 If you like to automate the expense process of your project and like to use this GitHub Action, please do so!
 All you need is to:

 - fork the project
-- create a GitHub bot account (or use your own user account) that has admin access to all repositories you like to use this workflow for
+- create a GitHub bot account (or use your user account) that has admin access to all repositories you like to use this workflow for
-- generate an access token for that account and replace it with `WDIO_BOT_GITHUB_TOKEN` and make it accessible to all repositories in your organisation
+- generate an access token for that account and replace it with `WDIO_BOT_GITHUB_TOKEN` and make it accessible to all repositories in your organization
 - update the text within the [mail template](https://github.com/webdriverio/expense-action/blob/main/src/mail.tsx)

 ---